rwilliams/jrubywiki/Using-Eclipse-with-JRuby-Truffle.md

-This is an experiment, mainly to have a much better feedback from the Truffle annotation processor.
-(and ideally much faster compile time!)
+This is an experiment, mainly to have a much better feedback from the Truffle annotation processor (and ideally much faster compile time!)

 ## Using integrated Maven support